Christine Darden

-Early life and career
+Early life and education

 Christine Mann was born September 10, 1942, to schoolteacher Desma l.
 Cheney and insurance agent Noah Horace Mann Sr. in Monroe, North Carolina.
 Both parents encouraged her to pursue a quality education.
 Starting from age three, Darden was brought by her mother to her own classroom where she taught, and at age four, Darden was enrolled in kindergarten.
 During elementary school, Darden took a great interest in breaking apart and reconstructing mechanical objects like her bicycle.
 Darden finished her last two years of primary school at Allen High School, a boarding school in Asheville, North Carolina.

 She graduated as the class valedictorian in 1958, subsequently receiving a scholarship to attend Hampton University, a historically black college then known as Hampton Institute.
 During her studies at Hampton, she participated in some of the early protests of the Civil Rights Movement.
 She participated in several student sit-ins alongside her other Black peers.
 Mann graduated from Hampton with a B.S. in Mathematics in 1962.
 She also earned a teaching certification, and taught high school mathematics for a brief time.

+Career

+Teaching

 In 1963, Mann married Walter L. Darden Jr., a middle-school science teacher.
 In 1965 she became a research assistant at Virginia State College, studying aerosol physics.
-At Virginia State, Darden earned an M.S. in 1967 and taught mathematics there.
+In 1967, Darden earned an M.S. from Virginia State and taught classes there.

-That same year she was hired by NASA as a data analyst at Langley Research Center.
-Darden started in the "computer pool", performing calculations as a computer for engineers.
-She began automating the process by writing computer programs.

-After moving into more aeronautical research, in 1973 Darden was promoted to a position as aerospace engineer by her superior John V. Becker.
-She had nearly been fired earlier.
-Her early findings in the 1960s and 1970s resulted in a revolution of aerodynamics design to produce low-boom sonic effects.
-In 1983 Darden earned a Ph.D in engineering from George Washington University.
+Langley Research Center

+In 1967, Darden started working as a human computer in the Langley Research Center computer pool at NASA.
+By that time, computers were increasingly used for the complex calculations to support engineering and design.
+The department, once tasked with processing scores of collected flight test data, by the 1940s had garnered a reputation as "human computers" who were essential to NASA's operation.
+During the 1950s and 1960s, more of these women gained opportunities to advance as technicians and engineers.

-In 1989, Darden was appointed as leader of the Sonic Boom Team, a subsidiary of the High Speed Research (HSR) Program.
-On the Sonic Boom Team she worked on designs to decrease the negative effects of sonic booms, such as noise pollution and the depletion of the ozone layer.
+In 1983, Darden earned a D.Sc. in engineering from George Washington University and was promoted to aerospace engineer.
+She specialized in analyzing supersonic noise.
+In 1989, Darden was appointed as leader of the sonic boom team, a subsidiary of the High Speed Research (HSR) Program.
+She worked on designs to decrease the negative effects of sonic booms, such as noise pollution and the depletion of the ozone layer.
 Her team tested new wing and nose designs for supersonic aircraft.
-She also designed a computer program to simulate sonic booms.

 The program was canceled by the government in February 1998, "without fan fare or press announcement."
 1998 abstract published by Darden describes the program as focused on "technologies needed for the development of an environmentally friendly, economically viable High-Speed Civil Transport [HSCT]."
 Darden wrote more than 50 articles in the general field of aeronautical design, specializing in supersonic flow and flap design, as well as the prediction and minimization of sonic booms.